rickellis/Arch-Linux-Install-Guide/README.md

     #   reboot

+## If you are running on VirtualBox

-__NOTE:__ If you are installing on VirtualBox you'll have to shutdown and remove the ISO you booted from.
+If you are installing on VirtualBox you'll have to shutdown and remove the ISO you booted from.
 Remove it in the VirtualBox application at;

     Settings > Storage > Controller:IDE

+Also, make sure EFI is enabled:

+    Settings > System > Enable EFI